 Item number Item name Settings 834 AUDIO INPUT LEVEL Select the analog audio input source.
-Sub-item Note To display this item on the PDW-F1600 or PDW-HD1500 with the PDBZ-UPG02 Software Upgrade Key installed, set maintenance menu item M393: AUDIO DSP to "AGC/limiter".
-When maintenance menu item M393: AUDIO DSP is set to "linear edit", this item is not displayed.
-1 CH1 line: Line input mic: Microphone input 2 CH2 line: Line input mic: Microphone input 839 AUDIO AGC/LIMITER MODE For automatic input level adjustments performed on the analog audio signals recorded on channels 1 and 2, select whether to perform the adjustments in stereo mode or independently for channels 1 and 2. mono: Perform automatic adjustments independently for channels 1 and 2. stereo: Perform automatic adjustments in stereo mode.
-Note To display this item on the PDW-F1600 or PDW-HD1500 with the PDBZ-UPG02 Software Upgrade Key installed, set maintenance menu item M393: AUDIO DSP to "AGC/limiter".
-When maintenance menu item M393: AUDIO DSP is set to "linear edit", this item is not displayed.
+Sub-item 1 CH1 line: Line input mic: Microphone input 2 CH2 line: Line input mic: Microphone input 839 AUDIO AGC/LIMITER MODE For automatic input level adjustments performed on the analog audio signals recorded on channels 1 and 2, select whether to perform the adjustments in stereo mode or independently for channels 1 and 2. mono: Perform automatic adjustments independently for channels 1 and 2. stereo: Perform automatic adjustments in stereo mode.
 840 AUDIO AGC SELECT Set the AGC saturation level. off: AGC does not operate. -6dB, -9dB, -12dB, -15dB, -17dB: AGC operates when the VARIABLE switch is set to PRESET.
-Notes To display this item on the PDW-F1600 or PDW-HD1500 with the PDBZ-UPG02 Software Upgrade Key installed, set maintenance menu item M393: AUDIO DSP to "AGC/limiter".
-When maintenance menu item M393: AUDIO DSP is set to "linear edit", this item is not displayed.
-This setting is valid only for channels where "mic" is selected with setup menu item 834 AUDIO INPUT LEVEL.
+Note This setting is valid only for channels where "mic" is selected with setup menu item 834 AUDIO INPUT LEVEL.
 Regardless of this setting, AGC is "off" for channels where "line" is selected.
 841 AUDIO LIMITER SELECT Select the limiter saturation level, for limiting large input signals, for use in manual adjustment of audio input levels. off: The limiter does not operate. -6dB, -9dB, -12dB, -15dB, -17dB: The limiter operates when the VARIABLE switch is set to PRESET.
-Notes • To display this item on the PDW-F1600 or PDW-HD1500 with the PDBZ-UPG02 Software Upgrade Key installed, set maintenance menu item M393: AUDIO DSP to "AGC/limiter".
-When maintenance menu item M393: AUDIO DSP is set to "linear edit", this item is not displayed. • This setting is valid only for channels where "mic" is selected with setup menu item 834 AUDIO INPUT LEVEL.
+Note This setting is valid only for channels where "mic" is selected with setup menu item 834 AUDIO INPUT LEVEL.
 Regardless of this setting, the limiter is "off" for channels where "line" is selected.

-a) HD1500 When the PDBZ-UPG02 Software Upgrade Key is installed. b) When the PDBK-201 option board is installed
+a) When the PDBK-201 option board is installed